Criminal Vehicular Homicide And DWI:

 Contact Minnesota DWI Attorney F. T. Sessoms:

-If you have been charged with criminal vehicular homicide, you need legal assistance as soon as possible.
+If you have been charged with criminal vehicular operation or criminal vehicular homicide, you need legal assistance as soon as possible.
 Contact Minnesota DWI Attorney F. T. Sessoms at 612-344-1505 to discuss your case and to learn about your rights and options.